 …in the morning?

-If your morning wake-up call is your cat meowing, purring, and rubbing against you while your try to sleep, they might be ready for breakfast!
-However, they might also have missed you while you were sleeping and be ready to start another exciting day!
+If your morning wake-up call is your cat meowing, purring, and rubbing against you while you’re trying to sleep, it could be your cat’s way of saying it’s time for breakfast!
+Another possible explanation is that your cat missed you while you were sleeping, and is now ready to start another exciting day together with its loving owner!

 …while I’m eating?

-Again, this could be hunger!
-But even if your cat isn’t hungry, the behavior could be fueled by food.
-If you’re in the habit of occasionally offering tasty tidbits from your plate, your feline friend might be hanging around in anticipation!
+Again, the most simple explanation is that your cat is hungry!
+But even when that is not the case, such behavior could still be fueled by food.
+If you’re in the habit of occasionally offering tasty tidbits from your plate, your feline friend might be hanging around in anticipation.

 So, how can I stop my cat from being so clingy?